 This guide will teach you the optimal Blackjack strategy for when you're using a bonus online.
 If you've never played blackjack before then please read the Blackjack part of this article here.

-Below are the tables for playing Blackjack on the assumption that the dealer will stand on 17 and hit on 16 (which almost every variant online does).
+The below strategy is based upon the assumption that the dealer will stand on 17 and hit on 16 (which almost every variant online does).
 Despite looking daunting at first it's very simple.
 Simply find your hand on the left, and then go across until you meet the dealers hand and that's what action you should take.

-Table 1: Your hand is Hard
+Table 1 (Left Hand Side): Your hand is Hard

 This means that you have any two cards without an Ace.

-Table 2: Your hand is Soft
+Table 2 (Top Right): Your hand is Soft

 This means you have any two cards, one of which is an Ace.
 The term soft means you cannot bust if you hit.
 If you have Ace 9 for example, you can still hit.
 It is impossible to bust with just two cards and one being an Ace.
 If you have Ace 5 (16 or 6) and you hit and get 10, you now have A 10 5 = 16, which will be hard 16 as it is now possible to bust on your next action.

-Table 3: Your hand can be Split
+Table 3 (Bottom Right): Your hand can be Split

 This means you have two of the same cards, so 2-2, 3-3, 4-4 etc, and can therefore split your hand (double your initial stake, and play 2 separate hands, one with each of the cards).